 Satisfactory Academic Progress (SAP)

 Federal regulations require Diné College to establish satisfactory academic progress standards for students that are receiving Title IV financial assistance.
-Diné College’s Financial Aid and Scholarship Office reviews grades at the end of each semester and measures satisfactory academic progress in the following areas: grade point average (GPA), completion rate or pace, and maximum timeframe.
+Diné College’s Office of Financial Aid and Scholarships reviews grades at the end of each semester and measures satisfactory academic progress in the following areas: grade point average (GPA), completion rate or pace, and maximum timeframe.

 If students with disabilities can demonstrate equal or higher academic performances as their typical college peers and/or demonstrate the ability to maintain satisfactory academic progress, they may be considered eligible for accommodations such as course substitutions.
 Course substitutions could be a workshop, independent study, special topic classes, or practicum experiences.